[PREV - SYSTEMS_OF_THE_MADMAN] [TOP]

 -- part VII, Ch V, p619

-Afterward Levin talks to someone
+Afterward Levin talks to someone who

-was thinking in terms of the "King
+terms of the "King Lear" concept:

-Lear" concept: He had read the
+He had read the additional information

-program about the dramatic actions
+in the program about the dramatic

-the music was supposed to represent.
+actions the music was supposed to

 So possibly: